Crank (film)

-Crank is a 2006 American action film written and directed by Mark Neveldine and Brian Taylor (in their directorial debuts) and starring Jason Statham, Amy Smart and Jose Pablo Cantillo.
-English hitman Chev Chelios is based in Los Angeles, is poisoned by the mafia and must keep his adrenaline flowing constantly in order to keep himself alive, while he tries to track down the man who poisoned him.
+Crank is a 2006 American action film directed by Mark Neveldine and Brian Taylor (in their directorial debut).
+It stars Jason Statham, Amy Smart, Jose Pablo Cantillo, Efren Ramirez and Dwight Yoakam.
 The title of the film comes from a slang word for methamphetamine.

-The film was followed by a sequel titled Crank: High Voltage in 2009.
+In the film, Chev Chelios (Statham), an LA–based British assassin, is poisoned by a synthetic drug and must keep his adrenaline flowing constantly to keep himself alive, while trying to track down the culprits responsible for poisoning him.
+It was followed by a sequel titled Crank: High Voltage.